How to Pick a Brokerage: Splits, Leads, Training

 Brokerage Leads Summarized

 Honestly, don’t pick a Brokerage to get leads, or expect a Brokerage to provide enough leads to make a serious difference in your business.
 Brokerages are primarily warehousing companies for agents.
-They provide office space, training, insurance, and opportunity for networking.
+They provide office space, training, insurance, maybe office space, and opportunity for networking.
 That is what they’re best at.
 Not lead generation.
 Brokerages will typically accept any agent with a clean record that is willing to pay their fees and accept their oversight.
 Brokerages might provide some supplemental leads for your business, but primarily you need to look elsewhere.
 If you’re looking for leads, I believe there are only two ways to go about it.
 First, you could join a team.
 The NAR Member Profile Report for 2020 says 30% of all licensed Realtors are currently on a team.
 There are two types of teams out there.
 The first type generates and provides leads as the primary source of business for its agents.
 The second type is a collaboration of already successful agents that want to specialize, say have one be the buyer’s agent and one be the seller’s agent.
 And of course, there are mixes of the two.
 Bigger teams will typically have spots where it makes sense for newer agents to fill in and spots that are only occupied by veterans of the industry.
-So one consideration on Brokerage leads is to choose a Brokerage with a ton of active teams and a way to connect with everyone (via an active, open online platform like EXP Realty’s) so you’ll know when there are openings or can connect yourself with top producers.
+So one consideration on Brokerage leads is to choose a Brokerage with a ton of active teams and a way to connect with everyone (via an active, open online platform like eXp Realty’s) so you’ll know when there are openings or can connect yourself with top producers.
 The second way to get leads for yourself is to build your own online presence.
 You can do this best through social media efforts, home search sites like VestorFilter.com, or home value sites.
 A few years back a top agent told me that all home buyers want online is to search for homes, and all home sellers want online is to see what their home is worth.
 If you can find good programs to brand yourself on for both – it can work.

 Choose a Brokerage: Splits and Fees

 It is hard to find good data on Brokerage splits, but NAR reports there are three basic types of splits, 100% all the time, fixed at something less than 100% all the time, and graduated where you start at a split and then after you do enough deals it goes go 100%.
 Truth be told, there are thousands of different models.
-Warning, you cannot simply look at the splits.
+Warning, do not simply look at the splits.
 You have to look at the splits and all possible fees.
 Some Brokerages advertise 100% commission, meaning no splits, but they make up for it in fees – big fees.
 Don’t focus on the spit number, focus on how much money you will be giving the Brokerage annually based on your production based on all applicable splits and fees.
 Don’t be lazy.
 Run hypothetical realistic numbers for your production that year and calculate how much the Brokerage will be making off of you.
 The possibilities of what Brokerages are going to offer you are nearly endless – do the math.

 Every year I’ve been licensed I’ve weighed out all my Brokerage advantages: leads, support, training, technology vs. total cost of being with that company.
 In every case except for one, there has been a net cost to being at that Brokerage, but one that I was obviously willing to pay.
 Shockingly the Realty company that I am with now, gives me a net profit at the end of the year.
 A few years ago if anyone told me that was possible, I’d tell them that pigs fly.
 So here’s the deal in the most basic way I can state this: EXP Realty takes their thousands of agents worth of commission splits and fees and puts it in a big pot.
 Then they cut that pot in half and give back half of everything they earned that year to agents as bonuses/rewards.
 Now, this is a non-technical way of saying what actually happens, which is beyond me.
 But what I can tell you is, I’ve never been in a situation before when I look at the Brokerage element of my team’s business and there is an annual net profit to my team due to the Brokerage we are with.